henkjannl/TravelWallet/Readme.md

 ### Printing the bottom part

 Both parts were designed to have tracks roughly following the U-shape, to get optimal strength.
-The large bottom part is printed under a 60 degree angle, to make the layers longer and prevent the flat piece of breaking off.
+The large bottom part is printed under a 60 degree angle, to make the layers longer and prevent the flat piece from breaking off.

 The large bottom part is placed on a raft.
 Three support enforcers were used: